Captain Silver

-Captain Silver (キャプテンシルバー, Kyaputen Shirubā) is a side-scrolling hack and slash platform game released for the arcades by Data East in 1987.
-Home versions were released for the Master System by Sega and for the NES by Tokuma Shoten.
+Captain Silver (キャプテンシルバー, Kyaputen Shirubā) is a side-scrolling hack and slash platform game released as an arcade video game by Data East in 1987.
+Home versions were published for the Master System by Sega and for the Famicom by Tokuma Shoten.

 Plot

-A young sailor and former first mate named Jim Aykroyd (Jack Avery in US) who goes on a journey to seek the lost treasure of Captain Silver, facing various perils along the way.
+A young sailor and former first mate named Jim Aykroyd (Jack Avery in US) goes on a journey to seek the lost treasure of Captain Silver, facing various perils along the way.

+It is loosely based on Robert Louis Stevenson's novel Treasure Island in which a young sailor named Jim Hawkins confront the pirate Long John Silver on a tropical island over his treasure.

 Gameplay

 The controls consists of an eight-way joystick for walking, crouching and climbing ladders and two action buttons for attacking and jumping.
 The player is armed primarily with a sword slashing horizontally while standing and crouching and vertically while climbing a ladder.
-The player can also move while crouching.

 Picking up flying fairies grants the player magic power, shooting projectiles with the sword.
-The player can increase the magic power by up to six levels, resulting in greater and more powerful projectiles.
+The player can increase the magic power by up to six levels, resulting in stronger projectiles.

 There are other power-ups such as a longsword to destroy enemy projectiles, a pair of boots to walk faster and jump higher, a bottle of potion to take a hit from an enemy, and a stopwatch that temporarily stops the time limit.
 Both the longsword and the boots can only be used temporarily at first, but if the player acquires a second version of either while still wearing the previous one, they can be kept permanently until the player loses a life.
-Treasure items can be acquired for points as well.
-Keys can be acquired which gives the player access to item shops and treasure vaults.
-The player's own score is used as currency to gain power-ups and extra lives at the expense of a lower score.
-Defeated enemies will drop letter icons that the player can collect for points as well.
-If the player collects the required letters needed to fill out the "CAPTAIN SILVER" gauge at the bottom of the screen, an extra life is obtained.
+Treasure items can be gathered for points as well.
+Keys can also be obtained, which gives the player access to item shops and treasure vaults.
+The player's own score is used as currency to gain power-ups and extra lives.
+Defeated enemies will also drop letter icons that the player can collect for points.
+If the player collects the required letters needed to fill out the "CAPTAIN SILVER" gauge at the bottom of the screen, an extra life is awarded.

 There are a total of three stages (or scenes): a haunted town at night, a pirate ship, and a treasure island.
 Each scene features its unique set of enemy characters such as werewolves, witches, pirates, natives, several kinds of animals, man-eating plants and other hazards.
 Scene 3 ends with a final battle against the skeletal being of Captain Silver.
-After the player complete the game once, there is a second quest consisting of harder versions of the same stages in order to finish the game.
+After the player finishes the game once, there is a second quest consisting of harder versions of the same stages which must be beaten in order to complete the game.